SupremeCommanderMaps/SurvivalVersus/README.md

 Under development

+* Player nukes and T3/T4 arty are now disabled by default
+* Added option to enable or disable player nukes and T3/T4 arty
 * Building a paragon will now result in your enemy bot building one as well.
 Better have AA ready! (thanks Speed2!)

 ## New in version 5.12